Accreditation

 Level 2 Module

-Accreditation as a BUSS Practitioner
+Accreditation as a BUSS® Practitioner

-Only Accredited BUSS® Practitioners can offer BUSS® as a therapeutic intervention, assessing and working with individual children, young people and their families.
+Only Accredited BUSS® Practitioners practising in the UK and Ireland can offer BUSS® as a therapeutic intervention, assessing and working with individual children, young people and their families.
 Further details of the accreditation process can be downloaded as a PDF here.
-While we are keen to train suitably experienced practitioners in BUSS®, we remain passionate about maintaining the highest standards for practise, and ensuring the best service for children, young people and their families.
+While we are keen to train suitably experienced practitioners in BUSS®, we remain passionate about maintaining the highest standards for practise and fidelity to the model, thereby ensuring the best service and outcomes for children, young people and their families.
+Please note, BUSS® and the BUSS Model® are registered trademarks and must be used in line with the protocol below.

-To ensure ongoing fidelity to the model and high standards of practise, Accredited BUSS® Practitioners must be supervised by Consultants in BUSS® and renew their registration every four years.
+The register of Accredited BUSS® Practitioners is held by BUSS® Model Ltd. and is regularly updated.
+Accredited BUSS® Practitioners must be supervised by BUSS® Consultants and renew their registration every four years.
 A register of BUSS® Consultants is available here.

 Level 3 Module

-Training in BUSS
+Training in BUSS®

 Pathway One – Accreditation as a BUSS® Practitioner